jimmelanson/excel_vba_funcReduceSpaces/README.md

 I know that popular belief is that using Trim(strInput) will remove extra spaces.
 It will remove them but only at the beginning or end.
 It does not remove them mid string.

+NOTE: This will be used with user input that is immediately processed by VBA.
+You won't be able to use this in a forumla unless the formula is grabbing user input from another cell.

 Download the example workbook and look in the VBA editor, there are a couple testing subroutines in there.
 You can copy and paste the code into your project or import the replace_spaces.bas in the repository.